1jour1vin

 About the estate:

-Isabelle and Mathieu Champart created their estate from scratch in 1976 and have made it a signature brand because, year after year, everything there is always excellent.
-The apparent simplicity of these lesser-known wines was matched only by the length and complexity of their finishes.
-The estate has changed hands, with Pascaline Bour, a relative of the Mulliez family, taking it over.
-We await the wines produced by the new team and hope that they will continue an incredible series of great successes in an appellation that curiously suffers from a lack of notoriety.
+Isabelle and Mathieu Champart built their estate from the ground up in 1976 and have made it a hallmark of quality, as year after year, everything produced there remains excellent.
+The apparent simplicity of these under-the-radar wines was matched only by the length and complexity of their finishes.
+The estate has changed hands; Pascaline Bour, a relative of the Mulliez family, has taken it over.
+We look forward to the wines produced by the new team and hope they will continue an incredible string of successes in an appellation that, curiously, suffers from a lack of recognition.

 Hachette Wine Guide